 If you are having issues with slowdowns and a low framerate, there are a few things you can try to improve performance when playing Blade of Agony:

-Blade of Agony is very resource-demanding in ways for which the Doom engine wasn't designed.
+Blade of Agony is very resource-demanding in ways for which the id Tech 1 engine wasn't designed.
 The team has made an effort to optimize the mod as fully as possible without compromising their overall vision, but this project pushes the engine to its absolute limits.
 If these tips don't solve your issues, you will unfortunately need to play the game on a better hardware setup.

 I saw "Doom" - does this require Doom to run?

 No!
 Blade of Agony is entirely standalone, which means it needs no Doom Engine games in order to run!
 The bundle for your OS of choice is all that you need!
 Make sure you extract it to a directory that can be written to.
-Alternatively, you can run the game as a mod version, which requires the appropriate IWAD.
+Alternatively, you can run the game with your own copy of GZDoom, which requires the engine.

 I'm used to Doom's play mechanics.
 Will I like Blade of Agony?

-Blade of Agony is actually based on Doom, but the gameplay is very different.
+Blade of Agony is actually based on the id Tech 1 game Doom, but the gameplay is very different.
 In particular, we've tweaked the mechanics to feel and play more realistically.
 For example, weapons must be reloaded, you move more slowly, and the Nazis are more dangerous!
 Be sure to talk to the NPCs for more hints.

 Some maps run very slow on my machine.
 What can I do?

 Several maps in Blade of Agony push the engine (and thus, older machines) to the limit.
-If you encounter slowdowns while playing, simply check the BoA Options in the main menu and reduce the settings for models, special effects and other demanding factors.
+If you encounter slowdowns while playing, simply check the Options in the main menu and reduce the settings for special effects, video and post proecessing effects and other demanding factors.
 Sometimes, it's necessary to restart the map after you make these changes.
 If your performance still doesn't improve, even after exiting any programs running in the background, then your machine just isn't up to the task.

 Textures and models are turning black at random!
 How do I fix this?